Graphs and obstruction theory for algebraic curves: Regular tropical curves and smoothability

 However, due to Lemma \ref{lem:nonsuperabundant}, we can perturb the resulting graph so that the difference $\overline{\partial_1F_i-\partial_2F_i}$ becomes 0.
 Note that since the domain of the map of Lemma \ref{lem:nonsuperabundant} consists of the lengths of the part of the edges of $\Gamma$ (and does not contain those of the newly introduced edges in $\Gamma_V$), this perturbation can be done without changing $\Gamma_V$.

 Then the resulting graph can be completed by adding the edges $F_i$ to produce a tropical curve which has the same homotopy type as $\Gamma$.
-Note that the resulting tropical curve is still non-superabundant in the sense of Definition \ref{def:nonsuperabundant2} (since introducing the new edges makes the domain of the abundancy map larger, the surjectivity of the map is not affected).
-Repeating this process to all the higher valent vertices, we obtain an embedded 3-valent tropical curve which is a deformation of $(\Gamma, h)$. \\
+Note that the resulting tropical curve is still regular (since introducing the new edges makes the domain of the abundancy map larger, the surjectivity of the map is not affected).
+Repeating this process at all the higher valent vertices, we obtain an embedded 3-valent tropical curve which is a deformation of $(\Gamma, h)$. \\

-In particular, we see the following. \begin{cor} The set of non-superabundant tropical curves in the sense of Definition \ref{def:nonsuperabundant2} is contained in the set of those in the sense of Definition \ref{def:superabundancy}. \end{cor} \proof It suffices to prove that a deformation of a given tropical curve, which is non-superabundant in the sense of Definition \ref{def:nonsuperabundant2}, into an immersive tropical curve (which exists by Proposition \ref{prop:immexist}) is non-superabundant in the sense of Definition \ref{def:superabundancy}.
-This is equivalent to show that the space $H$ vanishes for pre-log curves of the type given by the deformed tropical curve.
-The existence of such a curve can be proved by the argument in \cite[Proposition 5.7]{NS} and the surjectivity of the abundancy map, see the argument before Corollary \ref{cor:abundancymap} below.
-In fact, as we noted in Remark \ref{rem:reg_highval} (2), the space $H$ makes sense even without the existence of a pre-log curve of the corresponding type, and the following argument is valid in this sense.
+In particular, we see the following. \begin{cor} The set of regular tropical curves is contained in the set of non-superabundant tropical curves. \end{cor} \proof It suffices to prove that a deformation of a given regular tropical curve into an immersive tropical curve (which exists by Proposition \ref{prop:immexist}) is non-superabundant in the sense of Definition \ref{def:superabundancy}.
+This is equivalent to show that the dual obstruction space $H$ vanishes for pre-log curves of the type given by the deformed immersive tropical curve.
+The existence of such a curve can be proved by the argument in \cite[Proposition 5.7]{NS} and the surjectivity of the abundancy map, see the argument before Proposition \ref{prop:abundancymap} below.
+In fact, as we noted in Remark \ref{rem:thm40add}, the space $H$ makes sense even without the existence of a pre-log curve of the corresponding type, and the following argument is also valid in this sense.

-Now \cite[Proposition 4.2]{CFPU} claims that, given a tropical curve, if the abundancy map is surjective, then the space $H$ vanishes for pre-log curves of the type given by the tropical curve.
-Thus, tropical curves which are non-superabundant in the sense of Definition \ref{def:nonsuperabundant2} is also non-superabundant in the sense of Definition \ref{def:superabundancy}.
+Now \cite[Proposition 4.2]{CFPU} implies that, given a tropical curve, if the abundancy map is surjective, then the space $H$ vanishes for pre-log curves of the type given by the tropical curve.
+Thus, tropical curves which are regular is non-superabundant.